 This is an estimate of growth curves for second growth redwoods in optimal habitats.
 It is predicted 160 year old second growth redwoods in optimal growing areas will on average reach 100 meters in height at age 400 years (240 years from now).
-There will likely be a few very fast-growing second growth trees that reach 300 feet in 30 years and 328 feet (100 meters) in 100 years.
+There will likely be a few very fast-growing second growth trees that reach 300 feet 30 years from now and 328 feet (100 meters) 100 years from now.

 Redwood tree height measurement came into its own in the 1990’s.
 Skilled researchers and naturalists combined laser rangefinder technology, LiDAR height estimation, hiking and climbing skill, and direct tape drop from the canopy to create a nearly complete inventory of tall redwood trees throughout their range (with the exceptions of Six Rivers National Forest and Headwaters Reserve, which have not been thoroughly assessed).
 From this it was determined redwoods over 100 meters (328 feet) in height were uncommon, totaling about 2,000 trees.
 And redwoods over 350 feet (106.7 meters) in height were very uncommon, totaling about 230 trees.
 Each tall tree is remeasured every five years or so, with the tallest trees having more frequent measurements.

 I don’t have direct access to the 15-25 years of longitudinal height data for tall redwoods but through research I was able to find height information for the tallest known trees in the year 2000 as well as their remeasured heights as of 2015.
 There were 129 trees over 350 feet on the 2000 list, indicating many more 350-foot redwoods were yet to be identified, particularly in Redwood National Park.
 Here are the height changes for these 129 trees in inches growth per year (parks with smaller tree counts are excluded) on the left axis and 2015 height on the right axis (line).